learn-co-curriculum/java-mod-4-lambda-expression/README.md

 ```

 `QuestionOperator` and `CapitalizeOperator` provide the desired functionality; however,
-there is redundant code between the two.
+there is redundant code between the two classes.
 The classes are identical except for (1) the class name, and (2) the method body.

 ```java
 public class NAME implements StringOperator {